-The Criminal Justice major is a 65-credit program comprised of core courses (45 credits) in five content areas — administration of justice, corrections, criminological theory, law adjudication, and research and theoretical methods — plus core electives (20 credits) drawn from multiple disciplines.
+The Criminal Justice major is a 65-credit program comprised of core courses (45 credits) in five content areas: administration of justice, corrections, criminological theory, law adjudication, and research and theoretical methods.
+Core electives (20 credits) are drawn from multiple disciplines.
 Through the core courses and electives, students will be able to augment their interest in specific aspects of criminal justice.

-All Criminal Justice majors are required to complete the following core courses with a 2.0 or higher grade:
+All Criminal Justice majors admitted Spring Quarter 2014 and beyond are required to complete the following core courses with a minimum 2.0 grade:

-- T CRIM 271: Introduction to the Sociology of Deviance and Social Control (5) *
+- T CRIM 225: Diversity and Social Justice in Criminology (5) *

 - T CRIM 361: Addictions and Mental Illness in the Criminal Justice System (5)